 The bib curves smoothly at the top to fit easily around baby’s neck.
 And the burp cloth is narrow in the center and wide at each end so it fits snuggly against your neck but still offers wider coverage at both the front and back.

 Our designer cottons were originally from the Grand Canal collection by Kate Spain for Moda Fabrics, a fabric that is no longer readily available.
-Below are a few new combinations we loved from the selection at Fat Quarter Shop.
-For more detail, click on a swatch below.
+Choose your favorite combination from the endless quilting cotton collections released each season.

 We prefer the look of the matching bias binding we made ourselves, but you could also use purchased bias binding.
 If you choose this route, start with at least 3¼ yards to bind both pieces.

 Several specialty presser feet helped this project go more quickly and finish more professionally.
 Consider using both a Quarter Inch Seam foot and a Ditch Quilting foot to attach the binding.
 And, we turned to the built-in AcuFeed™ Flex fabric feeding system to keep the thicker layers moving smoothly and evenly.
 A Walking or Even Feed foot would be another option.

 Our bib finishes at approximately 12” high (from the snap at the neck to the bottom of the bib) x 8½” at the widest point.
 Our burp cloth finishes at approximately 22″ in length x 9½” at the widest point at each end and 8¼” through the narrower center.

 Sewing Tools You Need

 - Walking or Even Feed Foot; we used the built-in AcuFeed™ Flex fabric feeding system on our Janome Skyline S7